Chicken tikka masala: Invented in Britain

-Chicken tikka masala may derive from butter chicken, a popular dish in the northern Indian subcontinent.
-The Multicultural Handbook of Food, Nutrition and Dietetics credits its creation to Bangladeshi migrant chefs in Britain in the 1960s.
-They developed and served a number of new inauthentic "Indian" dishes, including chicken tikka masala.
+The Multicultural Handbook of Food, Nutrition and Dietetics credits its creation to Bangladeshi migrant chefs in Britain in the 1960s, who at that time ran most of Britain's Indian restaurants.
+They developed several new British Indian dishes.

-The historians of ethnic food Peter and Colleen Grove discuss multiple claims regarding the origin of chicken tikka masala, concluding that the dish "was most certainly invented in Britain, probably by a Bangladeshi chef."
+Peter and Colleen Grove conclude that the dish "was most certainly invented in Britain, probably by a Bangladeshi chef."
 They suggest that "the shape of things to come may have been a recipe for Shahi Chicken Masala in Mrs Balbir Singh's Indian Cookery published in 1961."
+Mrs Balbir Singh's recipe calls for onions fried in oil, with garlic, ginger, masala spices and tomatoes for the frying mixture for the chicken; cream, ground almonds, and yoghurt are added later in the cooking.